scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Network Architecture and Naming

 SCION's main goal is to offer highly available and efficient inter-domain packet delivery—even in the presence of actively malicious entities.
 To achieve scalability and sovereignty, SCION organizes existing ASes into groups of independent routing planes, called **Isolation Domains (ISD)**.
 An AS can be a member of multiple ISDs.
-All ASes in an ISD agree on a set of trust roots, called the **Trust Root Configuration (TRC)**, ensuring that network traffic only flows on policy-compliant paths.
+All ASes in an ISD agree on a set of trust roots, called the **Trust Root Configuration (TRC)**.
+Such approach provides support for global but heterogeneous trust.
 The ISD is governed by a set of **core ASes**, which provide connectivity to other ISDs and manage the trust roots.
-Typically, the 3–10 largest ASes of an ISD form the ISD’s core.
+Typically, a few distinguished ASes within an ISD form the ISD’s core.
+COMMENT: I replaced "ensuring that network traffic only flows on policy-compliant paths" with a sentence about scoped trust.
+My reasoning is that the TRC is part of the control plane.
+It is rather the data plane that is ensuring that traffic flows on certain paths, based on the cryptography and trust model provided by the data plane.
+Alternatively, we could also omit that part of the sentence, as this is explained later anyways.
+COMMENT: why 3-10 largest ASes?
+I'm not sure if AS size should be a criteria to determine who is the root.
+I changed it to "a few distinguished ASes", which is how we introduce this in the book chapter 2

 Isolation domains serve the following purposes: